k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 The Batch Process mechanism enables executing different types of Fabric commands in a batch mode on remote Fabric nodes.

-Fabric has commands that start an execution, retry and cancel the execution of a batch process and commands that monitor an execution on batch processes.
+Fabric includes commands for starting, retrying and canceling batch process executions, as well as commands for monitoring their progress.

-Note that MIGRATE commands are used as aliases to BATCH commands.
+MIGRATE commands serve as aliases for BATCH commands.

 [Click for more information about the Fabric Batch Process mechanism](/articles/20_jobs_and_batch_services/11_batch_process_overview.md).